 Orchestral pop piano-violin duo, Gracie and Rachel, crafts intricate tunes combining classical string elements with haunting, fierce vocals, augmented by sparse but powerful percussion.
 Ivory satin lined with teeth, the duo finds beauty in stark simplicity, pausing to breathe a hint of the abstract into the highly emotive, evolved body they create.
 Through their music, the two young women use lyric and sound to flip common preconceptions on their heads.

-Gracie and Rachel's forthcoming debut, GO, is a penetrating record about questioning realities, anxious introspection, and self-exploration, which flows freely between virtuosic violin textures to sylphlike melodies, highlighting uniquely stimulating songwriting.
-The duo built the record from scratch in their Brooklyn loft with producer Garrett Eaton and completed it at Tarquin Studios in Bridgeport, Connecticut, renown for its long history with The National, Kurt Vile, San Fermin and the like.
+Gracie and Rachel's forthcoming self-titled debut album, recorded originally in their Brooklyn loft with producer Garrett Eaton and with additional mixing and production by Greg Giorgio and Steve Wall, is a penetrating record about questioning realities, anxious introspection, and self-exploration, which flows freely between virtuosic violin textures to sylphlike melodies, highlighting uniquely stimulating songwriting.
 The result: a heartfelt glimpse into two passionate artists' unpredictable take on the powers that be.

 Invasion Group, Ltd